vincent-wat04/tp/docs/UserGuide.md

    * `find c/Google` : Finds all contacts working at Google.

-   * `listtag` : Shows all tags currently in use with contact counts.
+* `listtag` : Shows all allowed tags alphabetically.

    * `delete 3` : Deletes the 3rd contact shown in the current list.